StefanElsnerDev/HannApp/README.md

 ![search](docs/gettingStarted.gif)

-# Usage
+# Features

+## Food Storage

-## Search for food nutriments
+### Search and store food

-Search for food with a query using the searchbar.
+Search for food with a query using the search bar.
 Suggested food can be selected and be stored in the local database.

-## Insert nutriments indivdually
+### Enter food manually

-Food can be entered manually by filling in all fields completely.
+Food can be entered manually by filling in all nutriment fields completely.
 Empty fields, *null* and *non-digits* are not valid and therefore not possible to add.

-## Modify or delete locally stored food
+### Modify or delete locally stored food

-By selecting the *edit* icon, a locally stored food can be selected and in regard to its nutriments be modified.
+By selecting the *edit* icon, a locally stored food can be selected and modified.
 A long press on a food deletes it from the local storage.

+## Track Meals and Nutriments

-## Capture a meal or daily ration
+### Capture a meal

 The components of a meal can be selected and logged.
-Based on the selection and amount, the total of the recorded nutriments will be calculated. (not implemented yet)
+Based on the selection and amount, the total amount of nutriments will be calculated. (not implemented yet)

+### Nutrition Limit Indication

-The application warns visually if the captured amount is getting close to the prescribed diet limits or exceeding.
+The application indicates visually if the captured amount of nutriments is getting close to the prescribed diet limits or exceeding.

 # Run Tests